ADD-Faun/Awesome_Battleships_Game/README.md

 Battleships Game is a python terminal game, which runs in Code institute mock terminal Heroku

-users choose a grid square on the computers board to try and find the computers ships before the computer finds theirs.
+Users choose a grid square on the computers board to try and find the computers ships before the computer finds theirs.
 The user can see there ships and where the computer has shot on their grid and can see where they have shot on the computers grid.